The central heat trace on large compact classical groups: Introduction

 \begin{theorem}[See Theorem~\ref{thm:asympt_expansion_detailed}] Let $(G_N)_{N\geq 1}$ be a sequence of compact classical groups with $G_N\subset\GL_N(\C)$.
 For any $t>0$, there is an explicit family of coefficients $(a_k(t))_{k\geq 0}$ (depending on the group type) such that for any $p\geq 1$, the following asymptotic expansion holds as $N$ tends to infinity:

-\end{theorem} The case of $\U(N)$ was recently proved by the same authors \cite[Theorem 1.2]{LM2}, and the proof of Theorem~\ref{thm:asympt_expansion} relies on the same tools: a description of $\Tr(e^{\frac{t}{2}\Delta})$ in terms of random partitions, and a precise control of the remainder in terms of tail probabilities with respect to the corresponding measure.
+\end{theorem} The case of $\U(N)$ was recently proved by the same authors \cite[Theorem 1.2]{LM2}, and the proof of Theorem~\ref{thm:asympt_expansion} relies on similar tools: a description of $\Tr(e^{\frac{t}{2}\Delta})$ in terms of random partitions, and a precise control of the remainder in terms of tail probabilities with respect to the corresponding measure.
 Although the expansion involves only even powers of $\frac1N$ in the (special) unitary case, all powers of $\frac1N$ appear for the special orthogonal and symplectic cases.
 By taking $p=0$ and letting $N\to\infty$, we also obtain that $\Tr(e^{\frac{t}{2}\Delta_{G_N}})\to a_0(t)$, and the limits agree with the results of \cite{Lem,DL}, see Corollary~\ref{cor:lim_pf}.
+All coefficients of~\eqref{eq:asympt_expansion} are explicitly expressed as expectations with respect to the $q$-uniform measure on partitions, which reveals a clear relationship with integrable hierarchies \cite{BO,OP2}.

-We must insist on the fact that it is only an \emph{asymptotic expansion}, in the sense that there is no hope to let $p$ tend to infinity with fixed $N$; indeed, our estimates only work for $N$ large enough, which is a condition that actually depends on $p$.
+We should emphasize the fact that it is only an \emph{asymptotic expansion}, in the sense that there is no hope to let $p$ tend to infinity with fixed $N$; indeed, our estimates only work for $N$ large enough, which is a condition that actually depends on $p$.
 However, the coefficients of the expansion do not depend on $N$ or $p$.
-Although Theorem~\ref{thm:asympt_expansion} is stated and proved for the heat kernel, it can be readily extended to more general measures, such as the central symmetric probability measures induced by infinitely divisible probability measures on $\R$ introduced by Applebaum \cite{App} --- see Remark~\ref{rmk:extension_Levy}.
-In the development of preliminary tools for the proof, we shall also encounter another result of asymptotic spectral theory of compact groups, namely an asymptotic spectral gap for the negative Laplacian $-\Delta_{G_N}$, given by Theorem~\ref{thm:spectral_gap}.
+Although Theorem~\ref{thm:asympt_expansion} is stated and proved for the heat kernel, its proof can be readily adapted to study more general measures, such as the central symmetric probability measures induced by infinitely divisible probability measures on $\R$ introduced by Applebaum \cite{App} --- see Remark~\ref{rmk:extension_Levy}.